 Much Ado About Nothing

-Let the York Shakespeare Project transport you back in time to the summer of 1945.
+From The York Press: “The York Shakespeare Project transports you back in time to the summer of 1945.
 Set in rural Yorkshire in the immediate aftermath of the 2nd World War, this rare theatrical treat is not to be missed.
-York's Rowntree Park provides the perfect setting for Much Ado About Nothing - still one of Shakespeare's most popular and enduring romantic comedies.
+York’s Rowntree Park provides the perfect setting for Much Ado About Nothing – still one of Shakespeare’s most popular and enduring romantic comedies.

 Soon-to-be-married lovers Hero and Claudio conspire with Don Pedro to set a ‘lover’s trap’ for the resolutely unmarried Benedick and Beatrice, his favourite sparring partner.
 Meanwhile, the evil Don Jon plots to break up Hero and Claudio’s wedding by accusing Hero of infidelity.
 Will he succeed and will Benedick and Beatrice ever admit their true feelings for one another?